Is merging worth it? Securely evaluating the information gain for causal dataset acquisition: Model Details

 where $T_l$ is a regression tree given by a partition $(\cA_1,\cdots,\cA_{\cB(l)})$ of $\cX \times \cT$ and the set of leaf parameter values $\bm_l=(m_{l1},\cdots,m_{l\cB(l)})$ so that:

 The mean parameters are given with independent normal parameters $m_{lj}\sim \cN(0,\sigma_m)$.
 Over trees, the prior is such that the probability of a node having children at depth $d$ is given by:

-The original BART model explores this space using Metropolis-Hastings Markov chain Monte Carlo, but we make use of XBART \cite{he2019xbart} for accelerated posterior sampling. \paragraph{Bayesian Causal Forest}\citep{hahn2020bayesian} Bayesian Causal Forests build upon BART models utilising specific parameterisations for causal inference tasks.
-The two parameterisations suggested in Hanh et al \citep{hahn2020bayesian} are firstly:
+The original BART model explores this space using Metropolis-Hastings Markov chain Monte Carlo, but we make use of XBART \citep{he2019xbart} for accelerated posterior sampling. \paragraph{Bayesian Causal Forest} Bayesian Causal Forests \citep[BCF;][]{hahn2020bayesian} build upon BART models utilising specific parameterisations for causal inference tasks.
+The two parameterisations suggested in \citet{hahn2020bayesian} are firstly:

 Where $\mu,\tau$ are independent BART models.
-To draw specific attention to their parameters will write them as $\mu_{\theta_{\text{nc}}},\tau_{\theta_{\text{c}}}$ noting that $\tau_{\theta_{\text{c}}}$ is a model for CATE.
-Hanh et al \citep{hahn2020bayesian} note that this parameterisation is not invariant to which treatment is assigned as positive or negative, leading them to propose the following invariant parameterisation:
+To draw specific attention to their parameters will write them as $\mu_{\theta_{\text{nc}}},\tau_{\theta_{\text{c}}}$ noting that $\tau_{\theta_{\text{c}}}$ is a model for CATE. \citet{hahn2020bayesian} note that this parameterisation is not invariant to which treatment is assigned as positive or negative, leading them to propose the following invariant parameterisation: